slackapi/bolt-js/docs/_deployments/heroku.md

 heroku help
 ```

-> 💡 If the `heroku` command is not found, you can refresh your path by opening a new terminal session/tab.
+> 💡 If the `heroku` command is not found, refresh your path by opening a new terminal session/tab.

 **2. Log into the Heroku CLI**